tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ## Disk Space Analyser Task

-And now for the final challenge before moving onto lesson 2.
-Before tackling this one, you will need an introduction to drawing arcs (a portion of the circumference of a circle).
+Here is the final challenge before moving onto lesson 2.
+However, before tackling this one, you will need an introduction to drawing arcs.

-The `arc()` function is used to draw circular arcs.
-It's best to try out a few examples to get your head around how it works.
+The `arc()` function is used to draw elliptical arcs.
+To get your head around how it works, it is best to try out a few examples .
 Create a new sketch and save it as "disk_space_analyser".
 Add some code to get things started:

 {% highlight py %}
 size(600,700)